 About 3-5 days after the egg retrieval, the embryos are transferred to your uterus through the cervix by a thin tube.
 However, this step is typically not painful.
 But, prepare to spend the remainder of the day resting.
 After the transfer, you may have to take pills or shots of progesterone for 8-10 weeks.
 This helps promote the survival of embryos in your uterus.
 If the embryos attach to your uterine lining and implant, the pregnancy will be monitored by the infertility specialist until 8-10 weeks and then transferring back to your regular OBGYN for the remainder of your prenatal care

-After the procedure, you will need to take it easy and rest for the remainder of the day then resume normal activities the following day.
+Therefore, you will need to take it easy and rest for the remainder of the day then resume normal activities the following day.
 As a result, some side effects you could potentially experience during this time include:

 - Mild Cramping